MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## What's the difference between a user protecting an email with Do Not Forward and a template that doesn't include the Forward right?

 Despite its name and appearance, **Do Not Forward** is neither the opposite of the Forward right, nor a template.
 It is actually a set of rights that include restricting copying, printing, and saving attachments, in addition to restricting the forwarding of emails.
+The rights are dynamically applied to users via the chosen recipients, and not statically assigned by the administrator.
 For more information, see the [Do Not Forward option for emails](../deploy-use/configure-usage-rights.md#do-not-forward-option-for-emails) section in [Configuring usage rights for Azure Rights Management](../deploy-use/configure-usage-rights.md).

 ## Where can I find supporting information for Azure RMS—such as legal, compliance, and SLAs?